canax/typographic-grid/README.md

 [![Build Status](https://travis-ci.org/desinax/typographic-grid.svg?branch=master)](https://travis-ci.org/desinax/typographic-grid)
 [![CircleCI](https://circleci.com/gh/desinax/typographic-grid.svg?style=svg)](https://circleci.com/gh/desinax/typographic-grid)

 LESS module implementing a typographic grid.
-This is also knows as a horizontal grid, a baseline grid, used to create vertical rythm in a layout.
+This is also knows as a horizontal grid, a baseline grid.
+These types of grid are used to create vertical rythm for the typography in a layout.

+It can look like this when applying the typgraphy to a vertical grid.

 ![With showgrid](doc/img/showgrid.png)